buricco/nabusoft/readme.md

 but where I release unfinished ports in need of assistance, and finished ports will be archived for the historical record.

+As for the "it no wrk in MAME" problem, I have no idea which emulator is doing The Right Thing®™©, and I have no way to test any of this on metal.
+Marduk is following my best understanding of the available documentation, but MAME tries to be accurate while Marduk takes a lot of shortcuts.

 ## Games included here?

 `warpwarp`: Galaxian, Tank Battalion, Warp & Warp (same stub for all 3)